ZuInnoTe/scrapy-contrib-bigexporters/docs/iceberg.rst

      - 'iceberg_table': {
                     'name': 'default.scraping_data',
                     'create_if_not_exists': True,
+                    'location': None,
                     'properties': {}
                 }
      - Configuration of the table.
-You can configure the table name in the catalog ('name') and the option 'create_if_not_exists', which if set to True, will create the table in the catalog if it does not exist.
+You can configure the table name, a location (optional, you can leave it to None and then the defaults of your catalog apply) in the catalog ('name') and the option 'create_if_not_exists', which if set to True, will create the table in the catalog if it does not exist.
 Otherwise it will reuse the existing table.
 Additionally you can specify the `table properties <https://py.iceberg.apache.org/configuration/#tables>`_ in case the table is created using the option 'properties', which expects a Python dictionary.
 Note: If you require to specify a partition_spec or sort_order then we recommend to create the table outside of your Python script directly in the catalog once beforehand.
    * - 'iceberg_namespace'
      - 'iceberg_namespace': {
                     'name': 'default',